HotMonkeyWings/Discriminant-Function/README.md

 Here, the configuration parameters are changed slightly.

-- 'd's value is changed to 2, as now we are considering the first and second features.
+- `d` is changed to 2, as now we are considering the first and second features.
 - The matrix paramateres passed now include necessary values for the same reason.

 ```